Grow Financial Federal Credit Union

 Navigating Debt Reduction: The Debt Snowball and Avalanche Methods

 If you’re interested in debt reduction strategies, you’re not alone.
-According to the Federal Reserve Bank of New York, household debt in America reached $17.29 trillion in the third quarter of 2023, including credit cards, student loans, housing debt and consumer loans.* While it’s no secret that paying down debt isn’t easy, two popular strategies have helped many people along the way: the debt snowball and the debt avalanche approach.
-Let’s talk about them.
+Many households are dealing with increased financial stress.
+According to the Federal Reserve Bank of New York, credit balances rose by $24 billion to $1.17 trillion from the second to third quarter of 2024, and auto loan balances increased by $18 billion to $1.64 trillion over the same period.* It’s no secret that paying down debt isn’t easy, but choosing a strategy will help you along the way.
+Here’s what you need to know about the debt snowball method and the debt avalanche approach.

 The Debt Snowball Method